 I recently finished Simon Sinek’s book Leaders Eat Last.
 It took me one hour each day for seven days to read it; it took Simon twelve months to write it.
-In Acknowledgements, the last chapter of his book, Simon mentions working fourteen hours a day for many days on end.
-He did extensive research on the subject, he talked to many people, he flew to Afghanistan and interviewed commanders in the American Air Force and the American Navy, where great leadership makes the difference between life and death.
+In Acknowledgements, in the last chapter of his book, Simon mentions working fourteen hours a day for many days on end.
+He did extensive research on the subject, talked to many people, he flew to Afghanistan and interviewed commanders in the American Air Force and the American Navy, where great leadership makes the difference between life and death.

 Learn more: Simon Sinek – 8 Things You Didn’t Know About Him

 Simon is a cultural anthropologist by training and it shows extensively in his book.
 Cultural anthropology is in my top three most interesting topics so you can imagine my enthusiasm – I couldn’t put the book down.
 But don’t worry, there is no scientific jargon.
 Simon’s writing flows effortlessly and it is easy to understand.
 It’s a great book and if you haven’t read it yet, I highly recommend you do so as soon as possible.